Women splashing at pool party

 Here’s what we’d do:

-• Understand how your anxiety shows up so you can recognize and tolerate it
+• Understand how your anxiety operates so you can recognize it and respond more flexibly

-• Challenge limiting beliefs that help you stuck ("I can’t leave my job because I’m terrible at interviews”)
+• Challenge limiting beliefs that keep you stuck ("I can’t leave my job because I’m terrible at interviews”)

-• Build your toolkit of coping skills so you feel confident that you can manage anxiety
+• Build your toolkit of coping skills so you feel confident that you can navigate anxiety when it shows up

 • Incorporate mindfulness tools so you can stay in the present moment